What We Do & How We Got Here

 Local church leaders have the responsibility to equip their members and send workers to this needy world.
 Missio Global provides valuable equipping tools for making disciples and training leaders in the local church context.

-HUNDREDS of churches training THOUSANDS of leaders reaching MILLIONS of people for Christ WORLDWIDE.
+To see hundreds of churches training thousands of workers who are reaching millions of people for Christ worldwide.

 The Missio Global has developed equipping tools for: